sgjava/java-periphery/README.md

 ![Title](images/title.png)

+### Java Periphery is being merged into [Java UIO](https://github.com/sgjava/javauio).
+I'll leave this up as a place holder for a while.

 Java Periphery is a high performance library for GPIO, LED, PWM, SPI, I2C, MMIO and Serial peripheral I/O interface access in userspace Linux.
 Rather than try to build this from scratch I used [c-periphery](https://github.com/vsergeev/c-periphery)